ssmirr/CM/Playbooks.md

 ansible-playbook examples/commands.yml -i inventory.ini
 ```

 This will ensure a .ssh directory exists and creates a ssh key.
 Inspect the directory and ensure it exists.
-Notice that this runs on your ansible server and not your nodes.
-That's because the hosts in the playbook is specified as localhost.
+Notice that this runs on your ansible server (`hosts: localhost`).

+**ACTIVITY:**

 * Run the command again.
 You should see changes=0.
 * Manually delete the ssk key that was generated.
 Run the command again.